samplers/samplers.github.io/index.md

 ---

-The [Meelgroup](https://meelgroup.github.io/) research team has developed and currently maintains model counting tools that handle various input representations as detailed below.
+The [Meelgroup](https://meelgroup.github.io/) research team has developed and currently maintains diverse kind of sampling tools that can sample from various input representations as detailed below.

 | Name              | Input             | Type                  | Project Webpage                                       | Note      |